 Bill Henry has brought a wealth of experience across the public, private, and nonprofit sectors to his job representing the Baltimore City Council’s 4th District.

-Before being elected to represent North and Northeast Baltimore’s 4th District, Bill spent eight years working in community development at the Patterson Park Community Development Corporation.
-Prior to that, he spent seven years as staff in City Hall, first interning in the Mayor’s office for Kurt Schmoke during college and then later as staff in the City Council President’s office, working his way up from legislative director to chief of staff.
-Bill served as a congressional aide and a legislative aide in Annapolis between “tours of duty” in City Hall, also working in the private sector as a community relations and organizational development consultant.
+Before being elected to represent North and Northeast Baltimore’s 4th District, Bill worked in neighborhood development at the Patterson Park Community Development Corporation and as staff in City Hall, first interning in the Mayor’s office for Kurt Schmoke during college and then later as staff in the City Council President’s office, working his way up from legislative director to chief of staff.
+Bill served as a congressional aide and later as a legislative aide in Annapolis between “tours of duty” in City Hall, also working in the private sector as a community relations and organizational development consultant.

 A longtime advocate for strengthening the York-Greenmount corridor, Bill co-chaired the Greenmount Avenue Revitalization Task Force and served on the steering committee for the York Road Partnership.
 He is a proud alumnus of the Greater Baltimore Committee’s LEADERship program, and a former board president at Citizens Planning & Housing Association, Greater Homewood Community Corporation (now known as Strong City Baltimore), and the Mobtown Players, a local community theater company he helped found.
 Bill has served on the boards of the Baltimore Museum of Art, the Johns Hopkins Society of Black Alumni, and the Radnor-Winston Improvement Association.
 He currently serves on the boards of the Chesapeake Shakespeare Company and Local Progress, a national organization of progressive municipal officials.